perebalazs/LowLevelFEM.jl/README.md

 - Giving loads as functions
 - Giving displacement constraints as functions
 - Different materials on each physical group
+- Solves stress, stain and heat flux field as element result (possibly jumps at the element boundaries) or as nodal results.
+- Resultant of "load vector" type quantities on arbitrary physical group (in GMSH).
 - Applying initial conditions (displacement and velocity) on arbitrary points, edges, surfaces, volumes and on combinations of them.
 - Solution of static and dynamic (transient with central difference method, Newmark and HHT-α) problems,
 - Displaying the results (scalar or vector displacements, scalar or tensor stresses and strains) with [GMSH](https://gmsh.info).